H-1B Employees

 • Inside the United States

-If the dependent is in the United States and is filing for a change to or to extend their H-4 status, Form I-539, Application to Extend-Change Non-Immigrant Status, must be filed with the USCIS along with the $290 fee.
+If the dependent is in the United States and is filing for a change to or to extend their H-4 status, Form I-539, Application to Extend-Change Non-Immigrant Status, must be filed with the USCIS along with the current filing fee.
 This form is a separate petition from the worker’s petition but normally is filed along with the I-129 at the time of the original petition.

 The H-1B employee applicant does not complete Form I-539 unless all dependents are under the age of 14.